 Unencumbered funds are unspent state funds from prior fiscal years.
-Unencumbered funds accrue for various reasons, typically because previously approved projects were completed for less than the amount awarded, were not completed at all, or simply did not request reimbursement.
-Administrative funds left over from previous years should also be considered unencumbered money and must be regranted during the following grant cycle.
-Any unencumbered money must be regranted in the next available funding cycle.
-The LCC must use Mass Cultural Council’s grant cycle process and timeline for redistributing these funds.
+Unencumbered funds accrue for various reasons, typically because previously approved projects were completed for less than the amount awarded, were not completed at all, or the grantee simply did not request reimbursement.
+Administrative funds left over from previous years should also be considered unencumbered money.
+Any unencumbered money must be regranted in the next funding cycle.
+The LCC must use Mass Cultural Council’s grant cycle process and timeline for redistributing these funds

 LCCs may spend up to five percent of their state allocation each funding cycle for administrative expenses.
 Any locally-raised money or interest earned from state funds may be used for administrative expenses without being subject to a percentage limit.
 LCCs may not accumulate unspent administrative funds on the local level from year to year.
 Any unspent administrative funds from a prior grant cycle should be treated as unencumbered money and should be regranted during the following grant cycle.

 LCC members cannot receive compensation but can receive reimbursement for expenses.
 Together the LCC and the municipality should determine specific policies and procedures for reimbursing members for expenses.
 While LCCs may use administrative funds to purchase refreshments for public events, such as grantee receptions, LCCs cannot use administrative funds to purchase food for standard LCC meetings, such as grant cycle voting meetings.